-8.0 TREASURY MANAGEMENT STRATEGY 2018-19
+7.0 TREASURY MANAGEMENT STRATEGY 2019-20

-- 8.1 The Council's cash flow position is actively managed in order to avoid any shortterm deficits arising.
-Consequently, it is not expected that any short-term borrowing will be required during 2018-19. - 8.2 Members are assured that the Treasury team act in accordance with the principles set out in the CIPFA Treasury Management Code of Practice with the objective of minimising the debt costs and financial risks that face the Council as a result of borrowing.
+- 7.1 The Council's cash flow position is actively managed in order to avoid any shortterm deficits arising, however in light of a number of large projects due to commence in 2019/20, some borrowing of this nature may be required. - 7.2 Members are assured that the Treasury team act in accordance with the principles set out in the CIPFA Treasury Management Code of Practice with the objective of minimising the debt costs and financial risks that face the Council as a result of borrowing.